-Notes to Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to the Financial Statements As of and for the Year Ended June 30, 2023

 Separate financial statements are provided for governmental funds and proprietary funds.
 Major individual governmental funds and major individual enterprise funds are presented as separate columns in the fund financial statements.